-ISSS is a counseling resource for departments and individuals regarding visa submissions and provides a variety of employment-based visa services.
-In addition, ISSS prepares and files H-1B and E-3 petitions and extensions, and petitions for permanent residence for tenure-track faculty.
+ISSS provides a variety of employment-based visa services, including preparation and filing of H-1B, TN, and E-3 petitions and extensions, and petitions for permanent residence for tenure-track faculty.

 Using Outside Counsel

 Employees and departments using outside counsel for employment-based visa petitions are required to follow these steps:

 Non-Immigrant Petitions and Extensions